- Study shows for the first time a direct link between surface melting and short bursts of glacier acceleration in Antarctica

 Ultimately, they predict that glaciers on the Antarctic Peninsula will behave like those in present-day Greenland and Alaska, where meltwater controls the size and timing of variations in glacier flow across seasons and years.

-Dr Jeremy Ely, Independent Research Fellow at the University of Sheffield’s Department of Geography and author of the study, said: “Our research shows for the first time that surface meltwater is getting beneath glaciers in the Antarctic Peninsula – causing short bursts of sliding towards the sea 100% faster than normal.
+Dr. Jeremy Ely, Independent Research Fellow at the University of Sheffield’s Department of Geography and author of the study, said: “Our research shows for the first time that surface meltwater is getting beneath glaciers in the Antarctic Peninsula – causing short bursts of sliding toward the sea 100% faster than normal.

 “As atmospheric temperatures continue to rise, we expect to see more surface meltwater than ever, so such behavior may become more common in Antarctica.